 This chocolate fat bomb recipe is a godsend with Valentine’s day just around the corner.
 You see, my love and I usually subscribe to the philosophy that food is the way to the heart.
 That rings particularly true on V-day in our house.
 For us, nothing says “I love you” like special dinners, delectable treats, or perfectly crafted beverages.
 One year my guy surprised me with dessert sushi and another he home-brewed an amazing batch of chocolate beer!
 He knows me so well!
 Aww, I just love Valentine’s day.

-Now that we are both following a low carb high fat ketogenic diet, our usual Valentine’s day spoils are going to be a little different.
-Instead of the carb-filled food and drink we would normally indulge in, we’ll have to make sure we hit our macros and keep dropping the weight!
+Now that we are both following a ketogenic diet, our usual Valentine’s day spoils are going to be a little different.
+Instead of the carb-filled food and drink we would normally indulge in, we’ll have to make sure we stay away from the carbs and keep dropping the weight!
 I whipped up a batch of chocolate fat bombs to give my guy an early V-day treat that won’t throw either of us off track.

 If your partner or BFF is on a low carb diet, don’t disregard their commitment to eating healthy and show up with sweets for the holiday!
 Please: Don’t.
 Be.
 That.
 Guy.
 Instead, show that 1) you support them, 2) you are thoughtful enough to consider their low carb eating habits, and 3) you have skills in the kitchen.
 This will get you so many brownie points, I promise!